How to become a tax preparer

 What does a tax preparer do?

-In the day to day, most tax preparers help people complete their business or individual income tax forms for their state and federal tax returns and help file them with the state revenue offices and the Internal Revenue Service (IRS).
+In the day to day, most tax preparers help people complete their business or individual income tax forms for their state and federal income tax returns and help file them with the state revenue offices and the Internal Revenue Service (IRS).

 Depending on the type of certification, some tax preparers can also represent their clients in front of the IRS in tax court if needed.

-Outside of having a PTIN, there are many types of tax preparer licenses and certifications, but the requirements are different for each.
-Here are a couple of the most common:
+But before registering for a PTIN, you’ll want to build your tax knowledge.
+There are many types of tax preparer certifications and licenses, but the requirements and select qualifications are different for each.

-Enrolled Agent (EA) – This designation is the highest credential the IRS awards.
+- Enrolled Agent (EA) – This designation is the highest credential the IRS awards.
 To become an Enrolled Agent, you’ll need to pass a three-part tax preparer exam called the Special Enrollment Examination.
 Plus, you’ll need to complete continuing education every three years to maintain your status and knowledge.
-Unlike university courses for CPAs, there aren’t tax prep classes for EA designation required by the IRS.
+Unlike university courses for CPAs, there aren’t tax preparation classes for EA designation required by the IRS.

 Income Tax Course at H&R Block – Each year, H&R Block offers an Income Tax Course that will help you learn to do taxes.
-These self-paced, online classes give you hands-on experience via interactive and professional tax prep exercises – all taught by H&R Block tax pro instructors.
+These self-paced, online tax preparation classes give you hands-on experience via interactive and professional tax prep exercises – all taught by H&R Block tax pro instructors.

-Considering applying for a role or tax preparer jobs at H&R Block?
-As a tax pro at H&R Block, you could have a career with purpose and flexible hours.
+Considering applying for a tax preparer role or other jobs at H&R Block?
+Working at H&R Block as a tax pro, you could have a career with meaningful work, flexible hours and remote options that provides you extra income and the opportunity to build tax client relationships.

 Get started today!